 Also, since Goldendoodles are so active and intelligent, they will need time allocated to lots of exercises and walks daily.
 This means placing them in a home with family members who are too busy to give them the proper training (at least one hour daily), and the long walks they need each day could pose issues.

 On top of that, there is no natural way to tell what precisely a Goldendoodle will physically look like, and how big they will get could be a con to some potential pet owners.
 Some pet parents want a dog breed to know exactly what color their fur will be, what texture it will be, and how big or small it will be when fully grown.
 While appealing to some, the randomness that goes into a Goldendoodle’s physical traits could negatively affect others.

 Besides the big three of Cockapoo, Labradoodle, and Goldendoodle, people use many other combinations to produce a designer dog.
 Examples include Schnoodle, Doxiepoo, Pomapoo, Yorkipoo, Pugapoo, and a couple of non-poodle mixes, the Puggle and Pomsky.

-Schnauzers and Poodles come in different sizes and so do the hybrid puppies they produce.
+Schnauzers and Poodles come in different sizes than the hybrid puppies they produce.
 Mixing a Poodle with a Schnauzer creates a Schnoodle, Schnauzerdoodle, Schnauzerpoo, or whatever name you choose.
 The Schnoodle began showing up in the 1980s.